-That is what JBU may call itself since it won the German Orchestra Contest in its category in Wuppertal in May 2008, and the second Price in 2012.
+Junge Bläserphilharmonie Ulm (JBU) – One of Germany’s Best Youth Wind Orchestras.
+That is what JBU may call itself since it won the German Orchestra Contest in its category in Wuppertal in May 2008, and the second prize in 2012 and in 2016.

 JBU - Tradition and Present.
-Founded as Ulmer Knabenmusik (UKM) in 1961 by Udo Botzenhart on the model of Zurich Boys' Band, it initiated the Ulm School and Youth Music Project, predecessor of the presentMusikschule der Stadt Ulm.
-To it JBU belongs in terms of music; a major part of the young JBU musicians are trained by teachers of the music school, many of them have won prizes in the federal music contest for young people "Jugend musiziert".
-JBU is organized as a registered society, whose organs are the board and the committee.
-As girls have joined Ulmer Knabenmusik since 2002, it has adopted a new name, i.e. Junge Bläserphilharmonie Ulm.
-Proof of persistence and continuity is the fact, that UKM/JBU in its almost 50 years of existence has had only four conductors: Paul Kühmstedt, Norbert Nohe, Kreso Pascuttini and Josef Christ (since 1995).
-During this time it has had only two presidents: The founder Udo Botzenhart was followed by Michael Leibinger, who has since run the society.
+Founded as Ulmer Knabenmusik (UKM) in 1961 by Udo Botzenhart on the model of Zurich Boys' Band, it initiated the Ulm School and Youth Music Project, predecessor of the present Musikschule der Stadt Ulm.
+A major part of the young JBU musicians are trained by teachers of the music school, to which the JBU belongs in terms of music.
+Many of the members have won prizes in the federal music contest for young people "Jugend musiziert".
+JBU is organized as a registered institute, whose organs are the board and the committee.
+Considering that girls have joined Ulmer Knabenmusik since 2002, it has adopted a new name, i.e. Junge Bläserphilharmonie Ulm.
+Proof of dedication and continuity can be seen in the fact, that UKM/JBU has had only four conductors in its almost 50 years of existence: Paul Kühmstedt, Norbert Nohe, Kreso Pascuttini and Josef Christ (since 1995).
+During this time it has had only two presidents: The founder Udo Botzenhart was followed by Michael Leibinger, who has since run the institute.

 JBU – Two Orchestras.
 It consists of the Young Talent Orchestra with 30 to 40 musicians and the Grand Orchestra with approximately 70 adolescents and young adults.
 As a rule, JBU membership ends at the age of 25 years.

-Search | Login | powered by editus® 3.4 | last changes: 11/29/2016
+Search | Login | powered by editus® 3.4 | last changes: 5/11/2017